-What is a Partnering Success Framework?
+What is Partnering Success Framework?

 Partnering Success Framework is a clear plan to help companies work better with their partners.
 It provides steps, tools, and ways to measure success.
 This framework is important in partner ecosystems because it helps all partners reach common goals, grow together, and make more money.